 Honor Council members typically serve at least a two-year term.
-Student members (5) of the Honor Council will be recruited primarily from the Emerging Leaders program and recommended in consultation with the Ombud.
+Student members (5) of the Honor Council will be nominated by faculty members, current Honor Council members, and SGA, and will be selected by the Ombud in consultation with the Honor Council.
 Faculty (4) will be appointed by the Committee on Committees, with one of them appointed as Chair by the Provost/Dean of the College.